-- ▲ Launch a specific campaign focused on the decent salaries of posted and agency workers; - A Research illegal practises, such as trafficking of human beings; - Avoid social and labour exclusion by supporting initiatives to integrate migrant workers; - A Tackle circular migration considering the difficulty in ensuring labour rights and social security rights of migrants, as well as the difficulty in managing labour data.
+- ▲ Avoid social and labour exclusion by supporting initiatives to integrate migrant workers; - A Tackle circular migration considering the difficulty in ensuring labour rights and social security rights of migrants, as well as the difficulty in managing labour data.

 On European Migration Policy, ETUC frames -appropriately-- the trade union advocacy agenda as "finding the right model to protect migrants, demanding the respect of the regulation and create a new legal framework on a better migrant protection."
 It calls for: